BonoboPLC/bonoboplc_wiki/administration/staff.md

 # Managing Staff day to day

+Actions on the system are carried out by either of Staff, Agents or Players.
+The platform monitors, logs and groups over 200 critical data points and over 100 different user and system actions that can be carried out on the platform.
+These data points and activity logs provide a 360 view of the platforms’ current state and its history since inception.
+These actions predominantly relate to System configurations, Agent profiles, Game Templates, Player Profiles, Game Tickets, Support Tickets and Payment Transactions.
+You can view these actions either by looking at a given Staffs activity and viewing all their interactions on the system, or by looking at each objects history to see changes made by any and staff or agent.

 ## Viewing Staff Activity

 The system tracks all activities by your Staff in real time.
 You can view granular details about a Staff’s activity by going to the staffs’ profile page and navigating to the Actions tab.
 Here you will be able to see a detailed, chronological record of all the Staff’s activity on your platform.
 This feature is key for monitoring staff actions to ensure accountability and integrity of the systems operations and key configuration settings.

 ![Staff Activity](/uploads/staff-activity.png "Staff Activity")

 ## Viewing Account Changes